fangq/mmc/mmc/branch/havel/README.txt

 * MMC only supports linear tetrahedral elements at this point.
 Quadratic \
  elements will be added later
-* currently, this code only support element-based optical properties; \
+* Currently, this code only supports element-based optical properties; \
- nodal-based optical properties (for continuous varying media) will be \
+ nodal-based optical properties (for continuously varying media) will be \
- added in the next release
+ added in a future release

 -------------------------------------------------------------------------------
 VI.
 Reference